aaronh1986/SOUND-STORE-milestone-4/README.md

 # Sound Store
 Sound Store is an e-commerce website which offers a range of different types of musical instruments and accessories.
 Users can create an account.

+# Technologies Used:
+1. Favicon (https://favicon.io/favicon-generator/) - To get icon for the sites tab.
+2. Font Awesome (https://fontawesome.com/v4.7/icons/) - To get icons for social media / shopping cart etc.
+3. Google Fonts - (https://fonts.google.com/) - To get letter styling fonts for the site.

 # Credits
 ## Photos:
 ### Carousel images on index.html